Maria Fernanda Paes de Barros takes us to a Xingu village where she partakes of the moitará exchange to commission work for her furniture.

 Watching Kulikyrda’s mother, Kayanaku Aweti, cook the traditional cassava beiju sitting on the floor, inside her hut in Kaupüna village, transported me to another dimension.
 I stood still there, looking at the scene as if I were admiring something divine.
 The strength of a people, their resilience that makes them insist on remaining who they are.

 Everything there was magical.
 The colors of the fire under the clay pot, in various shades of orange, reflected on the dirt floor, in the hands that moved around it in circular motions, gently spreading the manioc granules until a thin layer occupied the entire dimension of the surface.
-Gradually the grains, heated by heat, came together, forming a single mass that was only then considered ready for consumption.
+Gradually the grains, transformed by the heat, came together, forming a single mass that was only then considered ready for consumption.
 I wish there were a fire capable of delicately uniting all of us, human beings, into a single group, without distinction of colour, belief, or gender.

 The exchange is part of many indigenous cultures.
 Called “moitará” and done traditionally by women, it consists of disposing on a mat what a woman has to offer, while saying what she needs.
 Whoever has what has been asked and wants what has been offered stands up and removes the object from the top of the mat.
 This movement continues until everyone has arranged on the surface of the mat what they have brought and said what they would like to receive in return, only then do the women leave the place where they are to go pick up the objects exchanged and return to hand them over to the right person, consummating the exchange.
 Something that looks so simple, but that demonstrates understanding, respect and especially trust.
 A great lesson for us foreigners, so to speak, that after we have suffered a few blows in life, tend to distrust everything.